Toyguna/ContractsReimagined/README.md

 The plugin is open for feedback and suggestions, feel free to express your thoughts!

-Check the branch 'DEV' for patch notes and planned features.
+Check the branch 'DEV' for the source code, patch notes and planned features.

 ## Installation
 1. Download Contracts: Reimagined